Activation Quantization of Vision Encoders Needs Prefixing Registers: Introduction

-However, quantizing the activations of vision encoders is challenging due to the \textit{outlier} activations, i.e., few activations with extremely large magnitude.
-In particular, large-scale vision encoders tend to have outliers emerging in a small number of channels at the middle-to-final blocks of the models \citep{sun2024massive}.
-Outliers force the quantization range of the activations to be much larger than usual, leading to a significant quantization error.
-Strategies for outlier-robust quantization have been actively studied, particularly in the context of large language models (LLMs), which also suffers from outliers similarly \citep{dettmers2022gpt3,xiao2023smoothquant,lin2024awq}.
-These approaches, however, typically involve applying different precision or quantization range to different tokens or channels.
-Such operations require much implementation and computational overhead, and are difficult to be applied for static activation quantization \citep{son2024prefixing,chen2024prefixquant}.
+However, activation quantization of large pretrained transformers is challenging due to \textit{outlier} activations---i.e., a small number of extremely large activations that often arise in a few channels of later layers \cite{sun2024massive}.
+These outliers significantly expand the activation quantization range, leading to large quantization errors.
+While outlier-robust quantization has been widely studied for LLMs \cite{dettmers2022gpt3,xiao2023smoothquant,lin2024awq}, existing methods typically assign different precision levels or quantization ranges to individual tokens or channels.
+This introduces substantial overhead, making them difficult to apply in static activation quantization settings \cite{son2024prefixing,chen2024prefixquant}.

-An emerging alternative approach is to directly mitigate outliers in the model by prefixing \textit{attention sink} tokens, i.e., semantically meaningless tokens---such as $\langle\mathtt{BOS}\rangle$ or $\langle\mathtt{SEP}\rangle$---which collect large attention from other tokens \citep{xiao2024efficient,sun2024massive}.
-Recent studies on LLM quantization observe that adding the activations of these sink tokens as a prefix in each attention layer can dramatically reduce the activation magnitudes of other tokens, thereby boosting the post-quantization accuracy of large language models \citep{yang2024mitigating,son2024prefixing,chen2024prefixquant}.
+An emerging alternative is to directly mitigate outliers by prefixing \textit{attention sink} tokens---i.e., semantically meaningless tokens such as $\langle\mathtt{BOS}\rangle$ or $\langle\mathtt{SEP}\rangle$ that absorb large attention from other tokens \cite{xiao2024efficient,sun2024massive}.
+Recent studies on LLM quantization show that inserting the activations of these sink tokens as a prefix in each attention layer can dramatically reduce the activation magnitudes of other tokens, thereby improving PTQ performance \cite{yang2024mitigating,son2024prefixing,chen2024prefixquant}.

-Naturally, one may ask: Can we mitigate the outliers in vision encoders by prefixing attention sinks?
-Unfortunately, it remains unclear which vision encoder token can play an analogous role to attention sinks in language models.
-Unlike language models, most existing vision encoders are not pretrained with tokens that are designated to be semantically meaningless.
-A recent line of works report that adding such meaningless tokens---called ``registers''---during the training provide meaningful advantages in term of the interpretability of vision transformers \citep{darcet2024vision}.
-However, it is still a rare practice to include such registers for vision encoders (\cref{fig:placeholder}, left).\footnote{In this regard, DINOv3 is a pleasant exception \citep{simeoni2025dinov3}.}
+Naturally, one may ask: \textit{Can we mitigate outliers in vision encoders by prefixing attention sinks}?
+Unfortunately, it remains unclear which token in a vision encoder (i.e., a patch embedding) could play a role analogous to attention sinks in language models.
+Unlike LLMs, typical vision encoders are not pretrained with tokens that are explicitly designed to be semantically meaningless (\cref{fig:placeholder}).
+Recent work suggests that introducing such meaningless tokens---termed \textit{registers}---during training can improve the interpretability of ViT-based models \cite{darcet2024vision}.
+However, incorporating registers remains uncommon in vision encoders.\footnote{In this regard, DINOv3 is a pleasant exception \cite{simeoni2025dinov3}.}